jumphone/Vector/README.md

 # Vector
-Transition vector inference based on the map of single cells
+Developing vector inference based on the map of single cells